Showing posts with label Lech-Lecha - Week #3. Show all posts

 break out into singing, and cry aloud, you who didn’t travail with child:

-for more are the children of the desolate than the children of the married wife,” says Hashem.
+For more are the children of the desolate than the children of the married wife,” says Hashem.

 2 “Enlarge the place of your tent,